The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Introduction

 \end{definition}

-Our first result is the complete classification of smooth monomial points in the Hilbert scheme.
+This notion allows us to formulate a classification of smooth monomial points in the Hilbert scheme.

 \begin{thm}[\Cref{ThmSmoothMonomialClassification}] Let $I \subseteq S = \kk[x, y, z]$ be a monomial ideal and $[S/I] \in \Hilb^d(\AA^3)$ the corresponding point.
-The following conditions are equivalent \begin{enumerate} \item The point $[S/I]$ is a smooth point of the Hilbert scheme. \item The ideal $I$ admits no singularizing triple. \item The ideal $I$ is licci. \end{enumerate} \end{thm} For instance, in~\eqref{eq:monomialExample}, the first ideal corresponds to a singular point, with a singularizing triple $ \{x, y, z^2\}$, while the second ideal is a smooth point, since $\soc(S/I_2)$ contains only two monomials.
+The following conditions are equivalent \begin{enumerate} \item The point $[S/I]$ is a smooth point of the Hilbert scheme. \item The ideal $I$ admits no singularizing triple. \item The ideal $I$ is licci. \end{enumerate} \end{thm} A remarkable feature of this criterion is that smoothness is detected directly from the dual generators (cf. \Cref{ssec:macInv}) of $S/I$.
+In general, one cannot expect to extract deformation-theoretic information simply by inspecting generators or dual generators, except in some very special cases such as complete intersections or ideals with small type and small deviation \cite[Theorem 6.2]{GNW__ADE}.

+For instance, in~\eqref{eq:monomialExample}, the first ideal corresponds to a singular point, with a singularizing triple $ \{x, y, z^2\}$, while the second ideal is a smooth point, since $\soc(S/I_2)$ contains only two monomials.
+For a more complicated example, of the following two staircases